allardvanderouw-amis/public-docs/tutorial-azure-functions-rest-api-v4/README.md

 - Else you can clear the newly created resources, see the image below for the resources which are created during this tutorial

 ![resource-group-resources](images/90-resource-group-resources.png)

+## Wrapping it up

+In conclusion, this tutorial has walked you through the process of creating a REST API using Azure Functions v4, TypeScript, VS Code, and Azure Table Storage.
+We've covered the following steps:

+- Creating a resource group (optional) to manage your tutorial resources.
+- Setting up a storage account to store your data.
+- Creating a table within the storage account to hold your data.
+- Creating and configuring a function app to host your REST API.
+- Cloning the example app to your local environment using VS Code.
+- Deploying the example app to your function app in Azure.
+- Testing your function app with various API calls, including getting, creating, updating, and deleting "things."
+- Celebrating your successful completion of the tutorial.

+Once you've completed all the steps and tested your REST API, you can choose to clear the tutorial resources to keep your Azure environment tidy.

+If you have any questions or need further assistance, feel free to reach out for help.
+Good luck with your future Azure development projects!